Search

 ---|---|---|

 use_cache | no | Enable server side caching of search query results.
 By default, caching is disabled.
+When using multi_search, this parameter needs to be specified as a URL query parameter, and NOT in the POST request body.
 Default: false |

 cache_ttl | no | The duration (in seconds) that determines how long the search query is cached.
 This value can only be set as part of a scoped API key.
 Default: 60 |